Useful information for patients and interested parties

 Dealing with Long COVID

-• paying attention to regular intermittent ventilation in indoor spaces
+• Regular intermittent full ventilation of indoor spaces is useful.

-• if you have respiratory illness, staying home as far as possible and limiting contact with other people.
-In case of unavoidable encounters with other people, masks should be worn if possible.
+• If you have respiratory illness, you should stay at home as far as possible and limit contact with other people.
+Wearing a mask is useful for unavoidable meetings with other people.

-• following the rules of hygiene while coughing and sneezing (for example, sneeze in the crook of the arm)
+• Apart from that, you should follow the rules of hygiene while coughing and sneezing (for example, sneeze in the crook of the arm)

 You should bring along your personal medical documents for all the appointments, if such documents are available.
 These include, for example, medical findings or medication regimes.
 The doctors can then match the treatment precisely to the needs of the sick person.